What is the process for making a reservation?

 What other items should I bring?

 An umbrella/rain jacket, bed linens, pillow, towel, toiletries, medicines, glasses (a complete list of items will be distributed before the weekend).
-No need to bring extra food or snacks (there will be plenty), an alarm clock or even your watch.
+No need to bring extra food or snacks, an alarm clock or even your watch.
 We’ll help pilgrims get up in the morning, and to the meetings and worship on time.
-And pilgrims might also consider leaving their cell phones at home, so as to focus solely on the weekend and their time away.
+And pilgrims should leave their cell phones at home, so as to focus solely on the weekend and their time with God.

 Will someone be able to reach me, in case of an emergency?